 Those benefits are awarded based on your permanent disability rating, which can be difficult to assess for mental conditions.
-In many cases, the most you could reasonably hope for is to get compensated for your medical expenses and some temporary disability benefits to replace your wages while you take some time off work.
+In general, the most you could reasonably hope for is to get compensated for your medical expenses and some temporary disability benefits to replace your wages while you take some time off work.

-In many cases, if you have a severe mental impairment that prevents you from going back to work, your best bet would be to file for Social Security disability based on your mental condition.
+In some cases, if you have a severe mental impairment that prevents you from going back to work, your best bet would be to file for Social Security disability based on your mental condition.